 In his keynote address on Saturday, June 4, the artist and chief theater critic for The New Yorker spoke of a recent invitation to collaborate from legendary dancer and choreographer Twyla Tharp, whom he has long followed and admired.
 He spoke of how each of their mothers had invested their own hopes and dreams in their children, imbuing them with a sense of creative possibility.
 “We were raised on hope – refugees from the act of cynicism,” he noted, urging this year’s graduates to make hope the foundation of their own practices.
 Prove all doubters and naysayers wrong, he said, “as you build your own artist’s house for all the world to see.”

 Als was one of three special guests who received an honorary degree at Commencement, along with journalist and education reformer Esther Wojcicki and visual artist Martha Rosler, who delivered the keynote address at the Graduate Hooding Ceremony on Friday.
 Other award recipients honored at Commencement include artist/educator Bunny Harvey 67 PT/MAT 71/MFA 72, who earned the Alumni Award for Professional Achievement in recognition of her remarkable body of paintings and four decades of teaching young artists at Wellesley College.
-Adam Dalton Blake 16 AP earned the Stephen T. Mendelson Award for Community Service for his selfless commitment to the campus community, working as a resident assistant and a teaching assistant, helping in the Office of International Services and providing entertaining commentary during RISD Balls basketball games.
+Adam Dalton Blake 16 AP earned the Stephen T. Mendelson Award for Community Service for his selfless commitment to the campus community, working as a resident assistant and a teaching assistant, and helping in the Office of International Services.
 European Honors Program Director Ezio Genovesi and Literary Arts + Studies Professor Mairéad Byrne were each recognized with the John R. Frazier Award for Excellence in Teaching.

 At the festive occasion, the Extraordinary Rendition Band led this year’s class into the Rhode Island Convention Center hall, turning Pomp and Circumstance into a riotous, New Orleans-style parade of brass and drums.
 Bold paper installations and flags representing graduates from around the world adorned the cavernous space, where approximately 4,000 family members and friends gathered to celebrate with this year’s graduating class.